mennaahmedmmm/GDG-Back-End-Notes/Web fundamentals/HTML notes/HTML_nots.md

 * **
 9. Tables:
 * Table main structure is thead, tbody, tfoot
-* thead and tfoof is a option
+* thead and tfoot is a option
 ```html
 <table border="1" width="100%" height="200">
          <tr>